 • Resources to help students gain the most from their involvement and engage in personal development

 Programs and services include support of student groups and student senate to advise and assist with event planning and registration.
 Student activities coordinates Reed Arts Week, Gray Fund events, and new Reedie orientation.
-Student activities also coordinates leadership and involvement programs to help Reed students gain skills to be effective in student organizations, manage events, and become well-rounded individuals.
+Student activities also coordinates leadership and involvement programs including the Reed Leadership Academy to help Reed students gain skills to be effective in groups, manage events, and become well-rounded individuals.

 Reed offers new students—first-year, transfer, and special-admission students—and their parents several days of orientation before classes begin in the fall.
 At these events new students meet with returning students and members of the faculty and staff at events designed to provide a relaxed and informative introduction to the college.

 Typically, orientation includes introduction to the intellectual life at Reed through discussions about the Reed curriculum, humanities program, and academic advising, in addition to informal opportunities to meet faculty members and returning students.
 Other sessions are meant to help students learn about the college culture and our expectations for how they govern themselves under the honor principle.
 Our odyssey programs, which take place immediately before orientation, allow students to meet others interested in outdoor or volunteer programs, take part in the peer mentor program, or participate in international student orientation.
 A detailed description of the orientation program is available online at www.reed.edu/orientation.